 Access to all events is by advance registration only.
 To register for an event, click on the associated 'Register Now' button in the table below.
 After registering, you will receive a confirmation email and ticket.

 Cost: Members free; Nonmembers $5.
-(Please note that the Museum is not currently open for general admission on 3rd Thursdays.)
+Please note that the Museum is not currently open for general admission after 4pm on third Thursdays.

 Masks are now required for all visitors, age 5 and over, to the Worcester Art Museum, regardless of vaccination status.
 This policy, in response to rising COVID 19 cases in Worcester County, is effective August 5, 2021.